Limerick Generating Station: History

-The site was chosen and plans to build the station were announced in 1969, by the Philadelphia Electric Company (now PECO Energy, a subsidiary of Exelon).
-It is located approximately one mile south of Sanatoga, PA.
+In 1969, the Philadelphia Electric Company (now PECO Energy, a subsidiary of Exelon) announced plans to build a nuclear power plant on a site along the Schuylkill River in Limerick Township, Montgomery County, approximately 30 miles northwest of Center City, Philadelphia.
 Community protests by the Keystone Alliance and other delays pushed the start of construction by the Bechtel Power Corporation to June 1974.

 Limerick Unit 1 first attained criticality (began producing nuclear power, at limited capacity) on December 22, 1984 and was certified for commercial operation on February 1, 1986.

 Limerick Unit 2 attained criticality on August 1, 1989, and commercial operation began on January 8, 1990.

+On July 27, 1994, an F3 tornado struck the area surrounding the Limerick Generating Station.
+The tornado narrowly missed the station by two miles, but caused considerable damage to a nearby housing development in Limerick Township.

 President George W. Bush visited the Limerick Generating Station in May 2006 to discuss nuclear power and its role in the Advanced Energy Initiative, which he announced at the 2006 State of the Union Address.
 He toured the facility, including a trip to the control room of the plant.

 On October 20, 2014, the Nuclear Regulatory Commission (NRC) granted extensions for Limerick Units 1 and 2 for another 20 years.
-The units now are licensed to operate until 2044 and 2049 respectively.
+The units are now licensed to operate until 2044 and 2049 respectively.

 Unit 2 of the station was scrammed from 100% power to a shutdown on June 1, 2016, at 9 am.
-The reactor was shut down due to an electrical fault, causing the stopping of the recirculation pumps.
+The reactor was shut down due to an electrical fault, causing the recirculation pumps to stop.
 The steam bypass valves that lead to the main condenser were opened and Limerick went through a normal hot shutdown process.

-Electricity Production
+Electricity production

 Seismic risk

-The Nuclear Regulatory Commission's estimate of the risk each year of an earthquake intense enough to cause core damage to the reactor at Limerick was 1 in 18,868, according to an NRC study published in August 2010.
+The Nuclear Regulatory Commission estimates the risk of an earthquake intense enough to cause core damage to every reactor in the U.S. According to the NRC study published in August 2010, Limerick's earthquake risk was calculated at 1 in 18,868.
 Following the Fukushima Daiichi nuclear disaster in 2011, government regulators announced the plant would undergo further evaluations for seismic activity risk.

 A quarry is located nearby which occasionally does blasting; however, this is done with the consent of plant staff.